0hh/find-it/README.md

 - moving an item with all its content is easy by replacing parent id
 - infinite sub locations

-# specify
+# TODOs
-### delete
+### specify delete item behaviour
-if item is deleted what happens to children? if I delete toolbox
+if item is deleted what happens to children? option A: parent becomes grandparent e.g. Workshop - Toolbox - Hammer -- Workshop - Hammer option B: ask for new parent e.g. promt user for parameter of new location for children if I delete Toolbox is the hammer in the Workshop, or is its location undefined?

+### unpack endpoint
+unpack toolbox -- Workshop -Toolbox - [Hammer, Pliers] becomes Workshop - [Hammer, Pliers]